Mahdyy02/llm-tunisian-language/README.md

 ## Contributing

-If you'd like to add more evaluation metrics, tests, or continuous integration, open an issue or submit a pull request.
+If you'd like to contribute to this project, open an issue or submit a pull request or contact me through my email *mohamed.mahdi@etudiant-enit.utm.tn*.
 Helpful additions:

-- `requirements.txt` to lock dependencies
-- small unit tests for `tunizi_to_tn_ar_similarity.py`
-- convenience CLI wrappers around `dataset.py` for per-task execution

 ## License